…There is neither Jew nor Greek ..for you are all one in Christ Jesus.Galatians 3:28

 - Encouraging the Church to take positive action to increase the inclusion and representation of BAME people across the Church.

-- Advising and supporting the Church around the country and producing resource materials.
+- Advising and supporting the Church around the country and producing resource materials, for example the new UK Minority Ethnic Mental Health Toolkit which is a major resource for parishes and faith groups.

 - Encouraging involvement of BAME people in wider church activities.